Vyral/base-template/_posts/2019-01-03-what-you-can-do-for-your-credit-score-in-2019.md

 With the new year officially here, it’s time to think about what you can do to give your credit score a boost in 2019.

 First, aim high: 850 is the highest score possible, and while it may seem insurmountable, the FICO credit scale approximates that one in every 200 people achieves a perfect 850.
-Those who see an 850 reflected in their report are strategic in every aspect of their budgeting and financial picture—tactics we should all emulate. &nbsp;&nbsp;&nbsp;
+Those who see an 850 reflected in their report are strategic in every aspect of their budgeting and financial picture—tactics we should all emulate.

 If you’re hoping to be in the market for a new home soon and 850 just isn’t feasible, don’t be discouraged—shoot for a 720, instead.
 By no means is this a major drop in score.
 In fact, 720 tends to be the magic number for lenders and creditors who will be vying for your business and offering you the best interest rates.